 Law and Culture must work together to make people realise the morbid future that female foeticide will plunge the nation into, and ensure that this evil is eradicated not only in practice, but from people’s mindset.
 Then only, will every Girl Child conceived will be guaranteed L.I.F.E.
 (Love, Inheritance, Freedom, Equality).
 Then only will the country truly enjoy stability and development in all aspects.

 Raising awareness is critical right now.

-To combat the evil of sex-selective abortion, ADF India’s Vanishing Girls campaign works with several like-minded allies, state government bodies, public prosecutors, legal and civic bodies, social activists, medical professionals and ASHA workers to provide legal support as well as training to ensure acts have been implemented to protect the Girl Child are implemented effectively and adhered to strictly.
+To combat the evil of sex-selective abortion, ADF India’s Vanishing Girls campaign works with several like-minded allies, state government bodies, public prosecutors, legal and civic bodies, social activists, medical professionals and ASHA workers to provide legal support as well as training to ensure relevant laws are effectively implemented to protect the women and the unborn girl child.

 Our training focuses on:

 - The trends and impact of sex-selective abortion and sanctity of life

 - The legal framework governing sex determination and sex selective abortions

 - A call to action: Learning how we can make a difference

 Our legal experts would be glad to collaborate with you and organise free legal trainings for your organisation, church group, school, college, etc. to raise awareness about sex-selective abortion and empower the attendees in taking a strong stand against it.

 To know more about organising trainings with Vanishing Girls, you could: